learn-co-students/dumbo-se-021720/47-hooks/README.md

 - [ ] Understand the purpose of React Hooks
 - [ ] Identify which types of components hooks work with and make comparisons to tools of React that we have already learned
 - [ ] Understand the syntax of useState() and how it is the equivalent of `state` and `setState`
-- [ ] Understand the syntax of useEffect() and how it is the equivalent of lifecycle methods(componentDidMount/componentDidUpdate)
+- [ ] Understand the syntax of useEffect() and how it can be used in place of lifecycle methods(componentDidMount/componentDidUpdate)
 - [ ] Convert Class Components to Functional Components using Hooks

 -----

 ## What are React Hooks? 🤔

-- React hooks are functions that let us "hook" into React state and lifecycle features from function components.
-- Hooks allow us to to manipulate the state of functional components without needing to convert into class components
+React hooks are functions that let us "hook" into React state and lifecycle features from function components.
+Hooks allow us to to manipulate the state of functional components without needing to convert into class components.
+We also can use them to acheive similar effects as common lifecycle methods in function components.
-- Hooks don't work inside classes(because they let you use React without classes)
-- By using them, lifecycle methods (componentDidMount, componentDidUpdate) can be avoided.

 ## Why React Hooks? 🤨
 - Cleaner and less code with functional components opposed to class components